Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Comparisons of the LHCf measurements among different colliding hadrons and energies

-In Fig.~\ref{fig:pt_scale}, $\avept$ in $\pp$ collisions at $\sqs=2.76$ and $\tev{7}$, and in $\pPb$ collisions at $\snn=\tev{5.02}$ are presented as a function of rapidity loss $\deltay \equiv \ybeam - y$, where $\ybeam$ is the beam rapidity in each collision energy.
-The shift of rapidity by $\ybeam$ scales the results with beam energy and allows a direct comparison to be made between results at different collision energies.
-We see that $\avept$ at $\sqs=\tev{2.76}$ (open circles, red) have slightly smaller values than at $\tev{7}$ (filled circles, black) at $\deltay>-1.3$, although they are mostly compatible at the $\pm\SI{10}{\percent}$ level.
-For reference, the UA7 result in $p+\bar{p}$ collisions at $\sqs=\gev{630}$ at Sp$\bar{\text{p}}$S~\cite{UA7} (open squares, magenta) shows a rapid roll off of $\avept$ as a function of rapidity relative to the LHCf data.
-Especially the LHCf and UA7 results are incompatible at $-0.3<\deltay<0.3$.
-The comparison of the LHCf data with the UA7 result indicates that $\avept$ may slightly depend on the center-of-mass energy.
-However, in order to answer this question, we clearly need to have experimental data taken at a lower collision energy, e.g., $\sqs<\tev{1}$, with a more wide rapidity range.
-The $\avept$ values obtained from $\pPb$ collisions at $\snn=\tev{5.02}$ (filled triangles, green) are consistent with those from $\pp$ collisions at $\sqs=\tev{7}$ within the large systematic uncertainties present in $\pPb$ collisions data.
-The predictions from \textsc{dpmjet} (thick solid) and \textsc{qgsjet} (thin solid) in $\pp$ collisions at $\sqs=\tev{7}$ are added for reference.
+In Fig.~\ref{fig:pt_scale}, $\avept$ in $\pp$ collisions at $\sqs=2.76$ and $\tev{7}$, and in $\pPb$ collisions at $\snn=\tev{5.02}$ are presented as a function of rapidity loss $\deltay \equiv \ybeam - y$, where $\ybeam$ is the beam rapidity for each collision energy.
+The shift in rapidity by $\ybeam$ allows a direct comparison to be made between the $\avept$ results at different collision energies.
+We see that for $\deltay > -1.3$, $\avept$ at $\sqs=\tev{2.76}$ (open red circles) has slightly smaller values than at $\sqs=\tev{7}$ (filled black circles), although the two sets of data are mostly compatible at the $\pm\SI{10}{\percent}$ level.
+For reference, the Sp$\bar{\text{p}}$S UA7 results for $p+\bar{p}$ collisions at $\sqs=\gev{630}$~\cite{UA7} (open magenta squares) show a rapid roll off of $\avept$ at low $\deltay$ compared to LHCf data.
+The LHCf and UA7 results are particularly incompatible for $-0.3<\deltay<0.3$.
+The comparison of the LHCf data with the UA7 results indicates that $\avept$ may depend on the center-of-mass energy.
+However, in order to firmly confirm a center-of-mass energy dependence of $\avept$, we need to have experimental data at a lower collision energy, e.g., $\sqs<\tev{1}$ and with a wider range of rapidity.
+Approved plans are underway to obtain this data by installing the LHCf detector at the RHIC ZDC position~\cite{RHICf}.
+The $\avept$ values obtained from $\pPb$ collisions at $\snn=\tev{5.02}$ (filled blue triangles) are consistent with those from $\pp$ collisions at $\sqs=\tev{7}$ within the systematic uncertainties present.
+The predictions from \textsc{dpmjet} (thick solid red line) and \textsc{qgsjet} (thin solid blue line) in $\pp$ collisions at $\sqs=\tev{7}$ and $\pPb$ collisions at $\snn=\tev{5.02}$ have been added to Fig.~\ref{fig:pt_scale} for reference.
 The predictions at $\sqs=\tev{2.76}$ are excluded in Fig.~\ref{fig:pt_scale}, since these curves mostly overlap with those at $\tev{7}$.
-The LHCf data in $\pp$ collisions at $\sqs=\tev{7}$ are close to the predictions made by \textsc{dpmjet} at large $\deltay$ (small $y$) and become close to those made by \textsc{qgsjet} at small $\deltay$ (large $y$).
-These relations between LHCf data and the model predictions are consistent with the $\pt$ spectra shown in Fig.~\ref{fig:pt_7TeV} and \ref{fig:pt_2TeV}.
-The prediction from \textsc{dpmjet} (thick dashed) for $\pPb$ collisions at $\snn=\tev{5.02}$ is compatible with the LHCf result at $-0.3<\deltay<0.2$, which is derived from the good agreement of this model with LHCf measurements at $-8.8>\ylab>-10.0$ and $\pt<\gev{0.3}$.
-Conversely, the prediction obtained from \textsc{qgsjet} (thin dashed) is smaller than the LHCf result for $\deltay>-0.5$ and approaches the LHCf results only for decreasing $\deltay$.
-This tendency was already found in Fig.~\ref{fig:pt_pPb}; the prediction from \textsc{qgsjet} shows an overall agreement with LHCf $\pt$ spectra at $\ylab<-9.8$.
+LHCf data in $\pp$ collisions at $\sqs=\tev{7}$ are close to the predictions made by \textsc{dpmjet} at large $\deltay$ (small $y$) and become close to those made by \textsc{qgsjet} at small $\deltay$ (large $y$).
+These relations between LHCf data and the model predictions are consistent with the $\pt$ distributions shown in Fig.~\ref{fig:pt_7TeV} and \ref{fig:pt_2TeV}.
+The prediction from \textsc{dpmjet} (thick dashed red line) for $\pPb$ collisions at $\snn=\tev{5.02}$ is compatible with the LHCf result for $-0.3<\deltay<0.2$, which is derived from the good agreement of this model with LHCf data at $-8.8>\ylab>-10.0$ and $\pt<\gev{0.3}$.
+Conversely, the prediction obtained from \textsc{qgsjet} (thin dashed blue line) is smaller than LHCf data for $\deltay>-0.5$ and approaches the LHCf results on decreasing $\deltay$.
+This tendency was already found in Fig.~\ref{fig:pt_pPb}; the prediction from \textsc{qgsjet} shows an overall agreement with LHCf $\pt$ distributions at $\ylab<-9.8$.